Pacific Air Lines: Start of scheduled service

 After the war, Connelly and Hayward raised $2,000,000 from investors including James Stewart and Darryl Zanuck to expand Southwest into the airline business, pending government approval.
 They were awarded a three-year experimental charter from the Civil Aeronautics Board on May 22, 1946, for their feeder service.

 Scheduled flights began on December 2, 1946, with war-surplus C-47s, the military version of Douglas DC-3 converted for civil use.
 The initial route was Los Angeles to San Francisco with stops in Oxnard, Santa Barbara, Santa Maria, San Luis Obispo, Paso Robles, Coalinga, Monterey, Santa Cruz/Watsonville, and San Jose.
 The north coastal route included Oakland, Vallejo/Napa, Santa Rosa, Ukiah, Fort Bragg, Eureka/Arcata, and Crescent City, while the inland route included Oakland, Sacramento, Marysville/Yuba City, Oroville, Chico, Red Bluff, Redding, and Yreka with Medford, Oregon, added later.
 By the late 1950s Pacific Air Lines was serving Catalina Airport on Santa Catalina Island off the coast of southern California with flights from Los Angeles (LAX), Long Beach (LGB) and Burbank (BUR, now Bob Hope Airport.
-In 1960 a Crescent City to Portland, Oregon flight was added.
+In 1960, a Crescent City to Portland, Oregon flight was added.

-In August 1953 Southwest scheduled flights to 23 airports, all in California except for Medford; in May 1968 Pacific flew to 29 airports.
+In August 1953, Southwest scheduled flights to 23 airports, all in California except for Medford; in May 1968, Pacific flew to 29 airports.

 No-frills spirit and quick turnarounds

 Connelly, president, and Hayward, board chairman, were the majority owners of the airline, and as such could hold sway concerning how the company would operate.
 Running on slim operating margins, Southwest Airways was a no-frills airline decades before low-cost carriers became common.

 The airline speeded ground operations to the point where a DC-3 could load and discharge passengers and begin taxiing for takeoff 90 seconds after coming to a stop (adding six minutes if fuel is needed).
 To save money, the airline had its own pilots do the refueling instead of paying airport personnel.
 Ground time was reduced by keeping one engine running while a male purser quickly escorted passengers to and from the plane.
 Pacific's DC-3s were modified with an 'airstair', a door that doubled as a staircase for passengers.
 The airstair eliminated waiting for a ground crew to roll a wheeled staircase up to the plane.

-In August 1953 a daily Southwest DC-3 was scheduled SFO to LAX in 3 hours and 45 minutes with eight stops.
+In August 1953, a daily Southwest DC-3 was scheduled from San Francisco International Airport to Los Angeles International Airport in 3 hours and 45 minutes with eight stops.